 Hints for the week

 - Make a list of questions for when you go to your ante-natal appointments.
 Having pregnancy brain can cause your brain to be as retentive as a sieve.
 Forgetting what seemed so important can cause you to feel frustrated and angry with yourself.
 Instead, jot down the queries you have as they crop up.
-Never feel embarrassed to ask your health care provider a question.
+Never feel embarrassed to ask your maternity care provider a question.
 You can be guaranteed it’s been asked a million times before.

 - Join in a Huggies on-line pregnancy forum and read whatever information you can on pregnancy and caring for a new baby.
 Now is the time to boost your knowledge and build your own, early philosophies on how you want to raise your baby.